Continuing Education Activity

 - Cover burns with a clean, dry bandage or sheet.

 - Keep the victim warm.

 - Seek medical attention immediately.

 Enhancing Healthcare Team Outcomes

-an interprofessional approach is necessary for successful thermal burn care.
-Patients can require several surgeries over their lifetime for improvement of scar contractures and aesthetic outcomes, and Plastic and General surgeons that take an interest in burn care will often keep relationships with patients throughout their careers.
+An interprofessional approach is necessary for successful thermal burn care.
+Patients can require several surgeries over their lifetime for improvement of scar contractures and aesthetic outcomes, and plastic and general surgeons that take an interest in burn care will often keep relationships with patients throughout their careers.
 Postoperative physical and occupational therapy is often required to prevent contracture formation.
 A dietary consult is required as many patients may require high calories.
-The wound care nurse is essential for routine wound care and dressinf changes.
-Case managers must assist in socioeconomic needs, and psychiatrist or psychologists who specialize in burn care can offer great comfort in this time of physical, emotional, and economic hardship.
+The wound care nurse is essential for routine wound care and dressing changes.
+Case managers must assist in socioeconomic needs, and psychiatrists or psychologists who specialize in burn care can offer great comfort in this time of physical, emotional, and economic hardship.
 Success in burn care requires more than a thorough knowledge of treatment guidelines but also the dedication to bring all of these specialties together for a common goal.